The official blog of the Lung Institute.

 “I have a mini-jam session.
 Whether it is in my car stuck in traffic or sitting on my couch alone, I crank up the tunes and just relax.
 Sometimes I choose classical piano, and sometimes I go for Taylor Swift.
 No matter what, I just let my mind wander wherever the music takes her.” –Cara (me), Creative Copywriter

 Learning how to manage your stress isn’t going to happen overnight.
 It will require dedication and trial-and-error.
 Most importantly, you need to remember to take it one breath at a time.
-If you find it difficult to breathe easy because of a chronic lung disease, stem cell therapy may be able to help.
+If you find it difficult to breathe easy because of a chronic lung disease, cellular therapy may be able to help.
 Contact the Lung Institute patient coordinators at (800) 729-3065 for more information.